fractalleaf/fractalleaf.github.io/content/Algorithms/dlx.md

          - delete row i from matrix A.
 7. Repeat this algorithm recursively on the reduced matrix A.

-It is possible to limit the number of recursive calls to the algorithm by always choosing the column with the fewest ones, as this will limit the branching of the search tree that is being traversed.
+It is possible to limit the running time of the algorithm by always choosing the column with the fewest ones.
+This will limit the branching of the search tree that is being traversed, and hence also the number of recursive calls to the algorithm.

-Knuth has this to say about the algorithm:
+Knuth himself remarks the following about his algorithm:

 > Algorithm X is simply a statement of the obvious trial-and-error approach.
 (Indeed, I can’t think of any other reasonable way to do the job, in general.)

 ## DLX algorithm and an implementation in Python

-Knuth's motivation for describing Algorithm X is a specific implementation that he calls "Dancing Links", where the incidence matrix is constructed by doubly linked lists.
-This implementation has the benefit that the incidence matrix becomes more compact, and that the removal and reinstatement of columns rows can be done by simply changing pointers in memory.
+Knuth's motivation for describing Algorithm X was a specific implementation he called "Dancing Links".
+In Dancing Links the incidence matrix is constructed with doubly linked circular lists, which only stores the ones.
+This has the benefit that the incidence matrix becomes sparse, meaning that it takes up less memory and becomes faster to search through.
+Furthermore, removing rows and columns in the matrix can be done by simply reassigning pointers to different addresses in the linked lists.

 When Algorithm X is implemented with Dancing Links, Knuth calls the algorithm DLX.
 Below is an implementation of DLX in Python, which is heavily inspired by an implementation by [Nicolau Werneck](https://xor0110.wordpress.com/2011/05/09/dlx-in-python-with-actual-pointers/).
-Python is not known for its speed, so this implementation can be expected to be significantly slower relative to an implementation in a compiled language.
+Python is not known for its speed, so this implementation can be expected to be significantly slower relative to a good implementation in a compiled language.

 ```python